-Grey's Anatomy season 19: Release date and how to watch
+Grey's Anatomy season 19: Release date, how to watch and how to catch up

 Where to catch up on previous seasons of Grey's Anatomy?

-There are 400 episodes of Grey's Anatomy to catch up before season 19, which is basically binge watching heaven.
+Prior to season 19 starting, there were 400 episodes of Grey's Anatomy to catch up on, which is basically binge watching heaven.
 The early seasons are also excellent.
 We love them so much that we've even rewatched them all.

 Grey's Anatomy seasons 1-18 are all available on Disney+ in the UK.